amsk1982/techniqueforlife/content/workshops/night-school-make-dating-work-for-you.md

 +++
 date = 2020-06-05T00:00:00Z
-summary = "An evening workshop for women - a relaxed, fun place to share and learn together" title = "Night School"
+summary = "Make dating work for you.\nAn evening workshop for women - a relaxed, fun place to share and learn together" title = "Night School"
 [[event]]
 date = "2020-09-23T00:00:00+00:00"